Ecovolunteering in Indonesia

 “Only desire, enthusiasm and motivation count”.

-No special scientific background is required, and no diploma is a prerequisite.
+No special scientific background nor diploma is required.

 The only requirements are that you are :